 6. In the Malecón you can also admire the Papantla flyers from Veracruz, an amazing show performed at the rhythm of Veracruz typical music.
 A must-watch.

-7. Take a food tour around the most highly rated food stall and kiosks.
+7. Take a food tour around the most highly-rated food stall and kiosks.
 You won’t regret it, although it’s not suitable for vegans and vegetarians, it’s one of the cool things to do in Puerto Vallarta.

 8. Visit the nearby beaches of Yelapa, Quimixto, Las Animas.
 My favorite among them is Quimixto, where the water is crystal clear, the beaches are peaceful and less populated and you can also enjoy a lovely lunch in the only restaurant by the sea.
+To enjoy the beaches and the views at your own pace, find out what are the best car rentals in Puerto Vallarta.

 9. Visit the trendy towns of Sayulita and San Pancho.
 It’s an hour bus trip and it’s all worth it.
 The place of surfers and good vibes.
 My favorite is San Pancho, though, quieter and smaller.